Gurparkash-Singh/Taqdeer-Alitura/README.md

 - [ ] In /cards/add tokenize and verify card to save it
 - [ ] In /cart/review tokenize card and use it
 - [ ] In /orders save card id

+Pre-Launch:
+1. Pre-Migration:
+- [x] Add (optional) to forms
+- [ ] Add size chart in products page
+- [ ] Insert weights to DB
+- [ ] Use the weights to create shipments
+- [ ] QA testing

+2. Migration:
+- [ ] Buy Server
+- [ ] Ensure DB accuracy
+- [ ] Upload Product Photos

+3. Post-Migration:
+- [ ] Adjust Home Page to look like the image

+Launch:
+- [ ] Allow access to the entire website to everyone
+- [ ] Finished Website

+Post-Launch:
+- [ ] Add ability to create pickup from admin panel
+- [ ] Create routine pickups
+- [ ] Get payment methods page working
+- [ ] Save card if so choosen
+- [ ] Allow selection of address by moving pin on the map
+- [ ] Add a close button to product page
+- [ ] Go back to exact shop settings and scroll to exact product on product page
+- [ ] Add ability to track shipments